 Finish state: the result of the counter is a 9-digit integer in decimal.
 The number goes into a division module which could divide a number by 10.
 If the result is not ‘FAIL’, it would wait until the divider finish and then mark the result as valid.
 Or else set the result to be 0, set the timeout signal as 1, then mark the result as valid.

-Action retarder is just a 2-state FSM which detect the input pulse and then wait by increasing a counter as it reaches the number provided by the TEST state core FSM logic unit.
-It would ignore all the other pulses while holding the first signal it detects.
+Action retarder is just a 2-state FSM which detects the input pulse and then waits until the counter reaches the number provided by the TEST state core FSM logic unit.
+It would ignore all the other pulses while holding the first signal it detected.

 Division by Ten Module

-The precise of the counter is 10ns.
-However, we have only 8 digits which allows us to display the number at 100ns.
+The precision of the counter is 10ns.
+However, we only have 8 digits which allow us to display the number at 100ns.
 So we have to divide the counter result by 10.
-We originally use counter / 10 here to calculate this value.
+We originally use counter / 10 to calculate this value.
 However, it fails to reach the time constraints (provides a negative WNS).
 Instead of using the division calculation directly, we are using an 8 clock cycles delay divider to do this calculation.

 In this algorithm, we need two parameters: helper1 and helper2.
 Suppose the number we want to divide by 10 is number.
 First step, we can get 34number (0.75 number) by